xtbc18s2/chatarang/README.md

 # Chatarang

+## Day 7 Homework

+Add support for multiple rooms/channels! _Hint_: The first argument (`endpoint`) to `base.syncState` should be different for each room/channel.

+Don't forget to make the sidebar links work!

+### Super Mega Bonus Credit

+Add direct messages too!

+### Super Mega Bonus Credit Hyper Fighting

+Use Firebase authentication when signing in users. _Hint_: Google authentication is the easiest method.

 ## Day 6 Homework

 Create and style more components, based on the `chat-static` content.
 There should be approximately one CSS file per component.